IntegratedAlarmSystem-Group/integration-tools/docs/OPERATIONS_MANUAL.md

 Notice that the information shown about the alarms is related to its current state.

-*Filtering and sorting*
+***Filtering and sorting***

 Currently, the operators can use the text filter to look for particular alarms.
-Also, they can activate predefined filters according to specific properties for the alarms:
+Also, they can activate predefined filters according to specific properties for:

 - alarms with a *set* value;
 - alarms with a pending acknowledgment; and